K4TEL/stat-diag-sys/README.md

 # stat-diag-sys

-### GPT-2 based NN connected to external knowledge base with 2-stage decoding for the Statistical Dialogue Systems course
+### GPT-2 based NN connected to external knowledge base with 2-stage decoding

-Most of the code templates for training and evaluation of GPT-2 model were derived from the base repository of the course NPFL099
+Most of the code templates for training and evaluation of GPT-2 model were derived from the existing base repository (private)

 Business logic of training, data preprocessing and evaluation was implemented manually